flagbyte-art/flagbyte/README.md

 ## Archive
 - Preview images live in this repository.
 - Full source and exports will be archived separately.
 - A public mini-site will mirror progress.
+(I will see how the things will go...)

 ## Rules
 - **1 Instagram post per day (365 total), scheduled via Meta Business Suite** (official Meta tool).
 - Fixed grid & palette defined at the start.
-- Consistent output size (1080×1080 or 1080×1350) and sRGB color profile.
 - Minimal captions; optional alt text for accessibility.
-- No commentary on current events — this is an image–time experiment.
+- No commentary on current events.

 ## Repositories
 - `flagbyte` — docs & logs